 Tracy Samilton

-Energy and Transportation Reporter / ProducerTracy Samilton covers energy and transportation, including the auto industry and the business response to climate change for Michigan Radio.
+Energy and Transportation Reporter / ProducerTracy Samilton covers energy and transportation, including the auto industry and the business response to climate change for Michigan Public.
 She began her career at Michigan Radio as an intern, where she was promptly “bitten by the radio bug,” and never recovered.

 -